 We are using artificial intelligence to discover new methods for discovering advanced materials.

 Toyota views the relationship between a driver and the car as teammates working together to ensure a safe, comfortable, and fulfilling journey.
 TRI is applying this philosophy to automated driving by pursuing technology that makes vehicles safer and driving both more fun and convenient.

 The three components of automated driving are perception, prediction, and planning, and TRI is making significant advances in each area.

 TRI is developing two different automated driving modes in parallel – Guardian and Chauffeur – which gives drivers a choice.
 Guardian mode uses technology to constantly monitor the human’s driving task, intervening only when necessary to protect the vehicle from a potential crash.
 In Chauffeur mode, the technology takes all responsibility for driving and vehicle occupants are strictly passengers.
 The underlying technology for both modes is the same, and it further forges the collaboration between human and machine.

-Government estimates show a significant upswing in the elderly adult population in the United States and Japan over the coming decade, and TRI is developing service robots that will assist with in-home care.
+Government estimates show a significant upswing in the population share of elderly adults in the United States and Japan over the coming decade, and TRI is developing service robots that can assist with in-home care.
 TRI is making breakthroughs in situational awareness and manipulation that will allow robots to detect, grasp and lift objects of all different shapes, like groceries, and put them away.

-TRI is applying AI to accelerate scientific discovery of advanced materials for future mobility.
-This approach enables TRI to reduce the investment time for new materials discovery by developing tools and processes that can help identify new advanced battery materials and fuel cell catalysts for use in future zero-emissions vehicles.
-We are collaborating with research entities, universities and companies on materials discovery research, investing approximately $35 million over the next four years.See Our Recent Materials Discovery News
+Accelerated Materials Design and Discovery (AMDD) is a related research program at TRI using IA.
+AMDD, currently working on 12 projects with 13 academic institutions, accelerates the scientific discovery of advanced materials for future mobility by amplifying the abilities of scientists and engineers.
+This approach enables TRI to reduce the investment time for new materials discovery through development of tools and processes that can help identify new advanced battery materials and Hydrogen fuel cell catalysts for use in future zero-emissions vehicles.